status-im/nim-chronicles/README.md

 nimble install chronicles
 ```

+> At the moment, Chronicles requires a recent devel version of Nim.

 ## Introduction

-nim-chronicles is a logging library that adheres to the philosophy that
+Chronicles is a library for structured logging.
+It adheres to the philosophy
-you shouldn't be logging formatted text strings, instead you should be
+that log files shouldn't be based on formatted text strings, but rather on
-logging well-defined structured records featuring arbitrary properties.
+well-defined event records with arbitrary properties that are easy to read
-Let's illustate this with an example:
+for both humans and machines.
+Let's illustrate this with an example:

 ``` nim
 import net, chronicles